RealityETH/reality-eth-monorepo/packages/dapp/docs/fees.rst

 Paid by the question asker.

 Paid to whoever last gives the final answer.
-If the answer is decided by the arbitrator, and they decide the final answer given is incorrect, it should be paid to whoever pays for arbitration.
+If the answer is decided by the arbitrator, the arbitrator specifies who should get paid.
+If they decide the final answer given was incorrect, they should direct that it be paid to whoever paid for arbitration.

 Answer bond
 -----------